Supporting funding applications and ethical review with the EDA

 A format to suit your review pipeline/system

-To ensure compatibility with various processes, the EDA report is available in two formats, either PDF or URL.
+To ensure compatibility with various processes, the Experimental Design Report is available in two formats, either PDF or URL.
 Both formats include key information requested by funding and ethical review bodies.
 The URL version, called a read-only EDA diagram, has an access code for increased security.

 Key experimental design information: